Ray Wedgwood: Career

 On completion of the Captain Cook Bridge he returned to the DMR bridge design section where he developed the design for a major composite steel and concrete box girder bridge on what was then the Hume Highway over the Nepean River at Camden, later to be known as Macarthur Bridge.
 This design adopted an innovative form of prestressing in which the continuous steel trapezoidal box girder sets would be set up with cambers of 60 inches at the center of the six-span set.
 After casting, the concrete deck would then be lowered by a controlled process to redistribute the stresses, matching the positive and negative bending moment capacities of the sections.
 Having completed the design Wedgwood was appointed as the Resident Engineer charged with supervision of the construction of the bridge.

-In 1987, Wedgwood was appointed as the Chief Bridge Engineer of the DMR shortly before the department was merged with others to form the Roads and Traffic Authority of NSW.
+In 1987, Wedgwood was appointed as the Chief Bridge Engineer of the DMR shortly before the department was merged with others to form the Roads & Traffic Authority.
 Wedgwood became the Chief Bridge Engineer of the new authority.
-It was a time when both the NSW State Government and the Australian Federal Government were making major investments in road development.
+It was a time when both the New South Wales and Federal governments were making major investments in road development.
 A series of projects aimed at duplicating the Hume Highway between Sydney and Melbourne were underway and a new proposal to duplicate the Pacific Highway from north of Newcastle to Brisbane was being developed.
 Together with major urban road development these initiatives saw record spending on roads and bridges and the need to develop designs for many major bridge structures.